odahu/node-selector-webhook/README.md

 ### How it works

-Webhook monitor all pods in namespaces that labeled by "odahu/node-selector-webhook" (label should exists) and add configured tolerations and node selector for all pods
+Webhook monitors all pods in namespaces that labeled by "odahu/node-selector-webhook" (label should exist) and adds configured tolerations and node selector for all pods